aaronbrashears/vivarium/README.markdown

 ----

-To configure a host, the host must appear in the `/hosts` section of the source with the host domain parts forming subdirectories in big endian order.
+To configure a host, the host must appear in the `/hosts` section of the source with the host domain parts forming sub-directories in big endian order.
 For example, the host `kdc-01.example.com` would appear in the file located at `/hosts/com/example/kdc-01` in the source.
 The `kdc-01` file can specify targets, roles, and environment.